Frequently asked questions about user roles and permissions.

 Q: Can I convert a guest into a member?
 Vice versa?

 A: Yes!
-Check out our article on converting user roles for more information.
+Take a look at our article on converting user roles for more information.

 Q: What's different about guests in paid Workspaces?